V3L0C1T13S/reflectcord/docs/setup.md

 Keep in mind, Reflectcord is currently DEVELOPMENT stage software, stability is rare, and you will likely have a subpar experience at **most** using the offical Discord client.

+## Requirements

+Docker
+NodeJS (v18 & up) & NPM
+Mongodb

+## Setting up

+### Prerequisites

+#### Downloading Reflectcord

+Reflectcord uses a feature called git submodules.
+In order to download the required submodules, you'll need to clone the repository with `git clone --recursive <repourl>`.

+#### RabbitMQ

+RabbitMQ is needed for the microservices in Reflectcord to communicate with each other.
+To start RabbitMQ, simply use the command below.

+`docker run -d --hostname reflectcord --name reflectcord-rabbit -p 5672:5672 rabbitmq:3.8-management`

+#### Dependencies

+To install Reflectcords dependencies, simply run `npm i` into where you cloned it.

-## Installing needed packages
+## Running
-First off, you should install NodeJS version 18 or higher.

-Second, you'll either need to install MongoDB onto your system, or configure the .env to point to an existing MongoDB instance.

-Third, clone this repo using git, cd into Reflectcord, and run `npm i` to install the needed packages.
-You can now start the server in two ways:

 1. Dev mode
 `npm run start:dev`

-2. Building for production
+2. Building for production (not complete)
 `npm run build`
 `npm run start`